How to Write User Stories: Template and Examples

 Keep the user stories simple and concise

 A great user story should be easy to understand.
 Avoid confusing and ambiguous terms, use active voice, and keep it short, following the Connextra template.
+A summarizer can also prove to be a valuable tool.
+It will automatically remove unnecessary wording or information to make the story more concise.

 Define acceptance criteria